bloomberg/bde/README.md

 Question, Comments and Feedback
 ===============================
-If you have questions, comments, suggestions for improvement or any other inquiries regarding BSL, feel free to open an issue in the [issue tracker](https://github.com/bloomberg/bde/issues).
+If you have questions, comments, suggestions for improvement or any other inquiries regarding BDE, feel free to open an issue in the [issue tracker](https://github.com/bloomberg/bde/issues).